Skip to Content

 NY State Council on Divorce Mediation logo

-In complex cases, we run multiple methods and reconcile them into one number that both sides can trust.
-When the valuation is well-supported, cases settle.
-That's what we build toward.
+In complex situations, we reconcile multiple approaches into one number both sides can trust.
+When the valuation holds, cases settle.

 Our Valuation Methodology